stefan-ka/tla-sample-serverless/README.md

 ## Use Cases and Endpoints
 The application currently supports the following use cases, for which we provide some sample CURLs.
 There is also a [Postman](https://www.postman.com/) collection in the `docs` folder.

+_Disclaimer:_ Please note that we haven't implemented any identity and access control measures for this sample application.
+All endpoints are publicly available; including the writing ones (commands).

 _Note_ that you will need to replace `{baseUrl}` with the URLs you get from `sls deploy` in all the following examples.

 | Endpoint                        | Method | Description                                                                                                            |